nestor-qa/nestor-qa.github.io/documentation/for-developers/api-installation.md

 ---
-layout: default
+layout: page
-title: Installation
+title: API Installation
-description: Installing Nestor
 ---

-<h1 class="ui header">API Installation</h1>

 We use [Dingo API](https://github.com/dingo/api/) for our API.
 The following is an example configuration for the [dotEnv](https://github.com/vlucas/phpdotenv) file.